gerardcondon/gerardcondon.github.com/source/_posts/2012-10-22-setting-up-calabash-on-ios.markdown

 It wasn't all smooth sailing as I did run into a few issues along the way.

-* I was unable to run a backdoor command in the before hook which runs before each test.
-I had wanted to reset my Core Data database & UI at this time.
-The reason here is that the Calabash framework itself uses before hooks to connect to the app and I think my hook was being called before theirs.
-To solve this I added my backdoor reset call to their hook in features/support/launch.rb.
-I don't think that this is a long term solution as the comments in that file says not to rely on it being available when running on lesspainful.com.

-* I wasn't able to get it to integrate with Jenkins, although to be honest I didn't put much effort into this.
-I tried to build the new scheme from the command line, like the original scheme, and run the tests but this didn't work.
-For now I can run the tests manually but I should look into automating it in future.
-It's a pity as Cucumber can output in JUnit format so it's a perfect fit for Jenkins.
+* I wasn't able to get it to integrate with my installation of Jenkins, which is unfortunate as Cucumber can output in JUnit format so it's a perfect fit for Jenkins.
+The problem here is on my side as lots of users on the Calabash Google Group are running Calabash from their CI system.
+I think it due to the jenkins user not being able to launch the iOS simulator.
+I need to investigate further on this.

-* I found that Calabash frequently drops the connection to the app and fails the tests as a result.
-Once a test run starts seeing these errors for a test (`Unable to make connection to Calabash Server at http://localhost:37265/`) then each following test in the run will show the same error.
-Rerunning the tests will normally sort it out in the next run or two.
+* I had found that Calabash would frequently drop the connection to the app and fail the tests as a result.
+Once a test run started seeing these errors for a test (`Unable to make connection to Calabash Server at http://localhost:37265/`) then each following test in the run would show the same error.
+Rerunning the tests would normally sort it out in the next run or two.
+Both the app and Calabash would be running fine but just couldn't seem to connect to each other.
 This unreliability was the most disappointing part of the tests for me.

+	**Update:** Karl pointed me to the Google Group and I saw some [updates](https://groups.google.com/forum/?fromgroups=#!topic/calabash-ios/NdExaULsHz4) that were needed to work with the new iOS 6 Simulator.
+I had seen that black screen issue as part of trying to get it working with Jenkins.
+So I've updated to the latest version of Calabash and on the first test run, everything worked fine.
+Hopefully this will resolve the issue in future.

 # Initial Impressions & Next Steps